YOUR BONUS CONTENT

 “You’ve got this.”
 He stepped to the side, leaving my back cold.

 I ran through the motions, giving my muscles a chance to practice.
 If this was a comic, I’d summon the might of the forest to imbue me with its strength, or at least that’s what happened in Ranger No More.
 I should finish the series.

 I swung with a growl.
-The axe struck the log, sinking half way down.
-It wasn’t the clean cut like Sebastian’s, but for a mere mortal, I’d accept the victory.
+The axe struck the log, sinking halfway down.
+It wasn’t a clean cut like Sebastian’s, but for a mere mortal, I’d accept the victory.

 “Who’s your daddy?”
 I turned to Sebastian, flexing my arms, holding a pose.

 He held out a hand, generating a burst of light.
 The thin laser finished cutting the log, sending the scorched parts falling to the ground.
 I should have been mad at how easily it came to him.
 If I could shoot lasers from my hands, I’d have sliced my way through all the firewood in seconds.